seadb/invoices/README.md

-### LaTeX Invoice Class
+### LaTeX Quote Class

-The LaTeX class `invoice.cls` can be used to make tabular invoices that automatically total units and currency (only dollars are supported currently).
+The LaTeX class `quote.cls` can be used to make tabular quotes that automatically total units and currency (only dollars are supported currently).

 The class currently supports: